 Borrower should retain the right to designate the Successor Borrower.
 Originators may attempt to retain and sell this right to a third party.
 Borrowers that cede control over the Successor Borrower forgo two crucial abilities:

+- The ability to recoup residual value.
 As described above, this value can easily reach six figures, and should accrue to the party paying for the defeasance (most often the borrower in a refinance, but occasionally the purchaser under a sale).

+- The ability to extinguish the debt.
 Because the loan remains outstanding after defeasance, the risk of a default still exists.
 If a security fails to pay or the portfolio is structured incorrectly, then the Borrower and Successor Borrower may be held jointly liable.
 This can trigger serious accounting implications, as borrowers with contingent liability may need to continue to recognize the debt post-defeasance (an “in-substance” defeasance).
 If, however, the borrower controls the Successor Borrower, then the borrower can arrange for the Successor Borrower to assume default liability in isolation, and the borrower can consider the debt cancelled (“legal” defeasance).

 Borrower should retain the right to purchase and deliver the replacement collateral.
 Originators may attempt to retain and sell this right to a third party, with potentially dire consequences for the borrower.
 This third party will charge an arbitrary fee to the borrower, and has no obligation or economic incentive to purchase an efficient, low-cost portfolio via auction.
 Often this same party will hold the Successor Borrower rights, creating misaligned incentives between the borrower and third party (an inefficient, higher cost collateral structure can directly increase the residual value accruing to the benefit of the third party and originator).
 This represents a direct conflict of interest and complete destruction of value to the borrower.

-Flexible replacement collateral: Permitted replacement collateral should include the use of a wide variety of agency securities, and the loan should allow the collateral to provide for remaining payments, at borrower’s election, from the open prepayment date to any payment date thereafter through maturity.
+Flexible replacement collateral.
+Permitted replacement collateral should include the use of a wide variety of agency securities, and the loan should allow the collateral to provide for remaining payments, at borrower’s election, from the open prepayment date to any payment date thereafter through maturity.

 Leverage the right defeasance consultant